 Benefits of Incline Treadmills

-Want to know why incline treadmills are so beneficial?
-GGR writer and certified personal trainer Anthony O’Reilly has the 4-1-1.
+Treadmill benefits are wide-ranging, but incline treadmills have their own unique set of positives.
+GGR performance editor and certified personal trainer Anthony O’Reilly has the 4-1-1.

 “Incline treadmills offer all the same benefits as your good old-fashioned treadmills, with a few bonuses,” Anthony explains.